Josseyo/BarWar-game/README.md

 -The rules of the game and logic between the five elements/variables should be easy to reach -The user/player shall have a clear overview and understanding of each button/choice/variable to be able to make an active choice rather than a random pick.
 (Enhance the gameplay experience with additional features like score tracking and round management to create a structured and competitive game session)
+## Design

+### Colors
+The colors are inspired from Starwars and lasers.
+Dark blue background with text and elements in yellow, pink and aqua  makes a good contrast.
+Red and green are used as signal colors for win and lose.
+Typography
+The courier font is inspired from typewriter and text code to match the beginning of digital age era

+### Icons
+	The icons of common illustrations by Font awesome are used for the variable buttons

 ## Wireframes and features